 ‘Spring and All [By the road to the contagious hospital]’ by William Carlos Williams is a seven stanza poem that is separated into sets of lines that vary in length.
 The poet, as was his custom, did not structure this piece through a rhyme scheme or pattern of the meter.
-Instead, the free-verse poem is driven through its simple but vibrant images.
+Instead, the free-verse poem is driven by its simple but vibrant images.

 It was Williams’ goal to provide an image of a real-world that is easy for the reader to imagine.
 It does not take hours of analysis to understand what the poet was wanting to accomplish here.

 Summary of Spring and All…

 The poem begins with the speaker introducing a road on which one can travel to a “contagious hospital.”
 Along the road, one is able to see all manner of dying plant life.
 Much of it is unrecognizable as what it used to be.
 Bushes have become twigs.
 There are also muddy fields and pools of standing water in the distance.

 Towards the end of the poem, the tone takes a turn and the speaker describes a change.
 Soon spring will come and the landscape will be transformed.
 The plant life will leave the desolate past and enter into a more promising future, just like the world at the end of World War I.

 Analysis of Spring and All…